TeamCodeStream/codestream-guide/docs/src/features/issue-tracking-integrations.md

 description:
 ---

-With the ability to comment on any line of code in your codebase, and not just code that has recently been changed, CodeStream represents a lightweight form of continuous code review.
-See some problematic code?
-Just select it and create an issue!

 If your team uses Jira (cloud or Server), Azure DevOps, Trello, Asana, GitHub (cloud or Enterprise), Bitbucket (cloud), GitLab (cloud or Self-Managed) or YouTrack for tracking issues, you can create an issue on one of those services directly from CodeStream.
-Just select the service you use from the dropdown at the top of the CodeMark form.
+Just select the service you use from the dropdown at the top of the codemark form.
+Note that the Jira Server integration requires [a little up-front work](../faq/jira-server-integration) from your Jira administrator.

 ![Issue-Tracking Services](../assets/images/IssueTrackingIntegrations.png)